 Practitioners will:

-1. Refrain from using any mind-altering drugs, alcohol or intoxicants prior to, or during treatments.
+Refrain from using any mind-altering substances, including drugs and alcohol, before or during treatments.

-2. Maintain their premises in a clean, hygienic condition and keep them in good repair.
+Maintain their practice environment in a clean, hygienic condition and in good repair.

-4. Demonstrate a commitment to the highest quality of massage service.
+Demonstrate a commitment to the highest standards of massage practice.

-5. Clearly display and/or disclose policies and fees in advance of services.
+Clearly display and/or communicate all clinic policies and fees in advance of services.

-6. Respect the right of any client to refuse, modify or terminate massage services at any time before or during the massage, regardless of prior consent to the contrary.
+Respect each client’s right to refuse, modify, or terminate massage services at any time, regardless of prior consent.

 Practitioners will not:

-1. Knowingly interfere with any ongoing treatment instigated by another practitioner.
+Interfere with ongoing treatments initiated by another practitioner.

 Practitioners will:

-1. Strive to project a professional image for themselves, their business or place of employment, and the profession in general.
+Strive to project a professional image for themselves, their clinic, and the massage therapy profession.

-An absence or omission of any practice or value within the MNZ Code of Ethics shall not serve as an endorsement of such practice or value.
-Responsibility for upholding the Code rests with the practitioner.
+Note: Any absence or omission of practices or values in this Code of Ethics does not imply endorsement of such practices or values.
+Responsibility for upholding this Code lies with each practitioner.

 The Vice-President